G2MC Flagship Projects Updates

 Family Health History

-The Family Health History (FHH) flagship project is led by G2MC Steering Committee member and Flagship Project Co-Chair Grant Wood, and Flagship Project Co-Chair Theodora Katsila.
+The Family Health History (FHH) flagship project is led by G2MC Steering Committee members and Flagship Project Co-Chairs Grant Wood and Theodora Katsila.
 This project aims to advance global recognition and implementation of family health history data collection tools and risk assessment methods among practitioners and patients.

 Family health history – a record of the diseases and health conditions in a family – is an effective and inexpensive method by which healthcare providers can assess an individual’s overall health and risk factors for disease.
 However, a major effort is needed to obtain family health history data in a standardized format; find data storage solutions for easy wide-scale data input and sharing; develop risk assessment algorithms; and combine clinical, genomic, and environmental data to create new knowledge for patient care.
 By better understanding the needs in each individual country, the FHH project aims to promote the benefits of family health history for patient self-knowledge, family sharing, public screening, pre-screening for genetic testing in a clinical setting, and research.